 House Boat Adventure on Okavango Pan-Handle | Botswana Safari Review

 A jolly crew.
 And I do mean Jolly.

-Two or three of us remain on board and read or just watch the static scenery.
+The two or three of us who still possess our sanity, remain on board and read or just watch the static scenery.
 I take a walk around the village to go buy cell-phone airtime.

 Shakawe has a huge technical training college.
 This is where the young local men come to learn about auto mechanics, electrical and mechanical engineering, building, plumbing, carpentry and joinery, welding and boat building.

 And all of this is out in the middle of nowhere.
 Part of the presidents vision that all Tswana people learn a trade, in order to become self-sufficient.The rock art party returns, bright red and sweaty and thirsty, in time for lunch, and we set off immediately on a leisurely cruise up river, turning around at sun-down heading back to Shakawe.We have been watching thunder clouds build, and if one observed carefully, one could see the rain falling from the clouds in the distance, falling not even halfway to the ground before being evaporated by the hotter air below.
 We can see a rainstorm coming across our path.
 We intersect it some kilometers later and enjoy high winds and rain for about 6 minutes.
 We caught the tail end.

 Another excellent dinner.
 And although I saw Caltex buy 7 big bream from some fisherman on the shore - we once again had beef!

 Find out how to get to Shakawe Discover more about Rock Art in Tsodilo HillsCombine this houseboat trip with your Self-drive Safari